 We’re delighted to have our very own James Capplis in a conversation with Jacinta Parsons (ABC Radio) and Simon von Saldern (CEO, Healthy Male) talking about DadLAN, support for dads, non-birthing parents, and health matters.

-We’re delighted to welcome people to join us and experience connection and community.
+We welcome everyone to join us and experience connection and community.

 This month the volunteer spotlight is on Hayden (HAL), organiser of the Brisbane subnet and our computer repairer/stroggifier who makes his famous FrankenPCs out of various computer parts.